-In the state of West Virginia the Counties of Jefferson, Berkeley, Morgan, Hampshire, Mineral, Grant, Hardy and Pendleton drain to the Chesapeake Bay and must take steps to comply with this plan.
-The existing facilities covered under this General Permit are not expected to have a reduction in loadings affecting the TMDL.
-However, significant growth in facilities covered under this general permit is not expected and all new industrial stormwater loadings will be included in the State's 2015 urban stormwater loading assessment.
-The proper implementation of required SWPPP's and GPP's by facilities as indicated by section 18 of this General Permit will address the requirements of the WIP.
+In the state of West Virginia, the Counties of Jefferson, Berkeley, Morgan, Hampshire, Mineral, Grant, Hardy and Pendleton drain to the Chesapeake Bay and must take steps to comply with this plan.
+The existing facilities covered under this GP are not expected to have a reduction in loadings affecting the TMDL.
+The Phase 6 TMDL and Phase 3 WIP assumes any new facility will be developed on previous developed land or on agricultural lands resulting in a reduction of load to the Chesapeake Bay with proper post construction BMPs.
+The proper implementation of required SWPPP's and GPP's by facilities as indicated by section 19 of this GP will address the requirements of the WIP.

-15. Endangered and Threatened Species Requirements.
+16. Endangered and Threatened Species Requirements,

-If a site discharges to a stream where a Federally endangered or threatened species or its habitat are present, the applicant should contact the US Fish and Wildlife Service to insure that requirements of the Federal Endangered Species Act are met.
+If a site discharges to a stream where a Federally endangered or threatened species or its habitat are present, the applicant should contact the US Fish and Wildlife Service for a determination that requirements of the Federal Endangered Species Act are met.

-16. Reopener Clause
+17. Reopener Clause

-If there is evidence indicating potential or realized impacts on water quality due to any stormwater discharge associated with industrial activity covered by this permit, the owner or operator of such discharge may be required to obtain an individual permit in accordance with Section B.1. of this permit or the permit may be modified to include different limitations and/or requirements.
+If there is evidence indicating potential or realized impacts on water quality due to any stormwater discharge associated with industrial activity covered by this permit, the owner or operator of such discharge may be required to obtain an individual permit in accordance with Section B.1. of this permit or the permit registration may be modified to include different limitations and/or requirements.

-17. Other Statutes or Regulations
+18. Other Statutes or Regulations